-I suspect, of the approximately 50+/-% of marriages in the U.S. today, which, for various reasons, end in divorce – dissolution, there are valuable intangible assets that could (should) be subject to valuation and division, similar to other physical-tangible assets.
+I suspect, in many U.S. marriages that end in divorce – dissolution, there are valuable intangible assets still in play that could (should) be subject to valuation and division…similar to other physical-tangible assets.
 In this regard, on occasion, I am engaged by law firms to conduct intangible asset (operational familiarity) training, ostensibly to be applied as entrees to reengage existing or engage prospective clients.
 In one instance, it was a boutique law firm primarily focused on intellectual property and complex transactions, however, to my puzzlement, a senior partner of the firm specialized in divorce and dissolution of marriage.

-I learned that, in a substantial percentage of instances, for various reasons, it was the exception, certainly not the rule, for a pre-nuptial agreement to be in place specifying which and how assets were to be divided, in case of divorce, death, etc. What’s more, of the couples who did have some variant of a pre-nuptial agreement in place in advance of filing for divorce, the contents of virtually all, focused on the division of tangible – physical assets with no specific-distinguishable mention of intangible – non-physical assets.
+In a substantial percentage of instances of high net-worth marriages, for various reasons, it was the exception, certainly not the rule, for a pre-nuptial agreement to be in place specifying which and how, primarily tangible assets were to be divided, in case of divorce, death, etc. What’s more, of the couples who did have some variant of a pre-nuptial agreement in place in advance of filing for divorce, the contents of virtually all, focused on the division of tangible – physical assets with no specific-distinguishable mention of intangible – non-physical assets.

 In my view, especially in circumstances where there may be multiple, revenue – competitive advantage driving intangible assets in play, absent a pre-nuptial agreement that addresses prior, current, and future intangible assets, an attorney would be remiss to not aggressively try to leverage such omissions to benefit their client.